How to Turn a Blog Poll Into a Living Data Source

 When a poll stops accumulating meaningful responses, three things happen:

 2. The chart turns into a screenshot.
 A closed poll is indistinguishable from a static image.
 It ages the same way outdated charts do, adding content debt month after month.
+Our staleness study found about a quarter of SaaS posts are carrying data two or more years out of date, and a frozen poll is one more way that number grows.

 Snapshot Logic vs Signal Logic